phlourenco/mpsp-api/README.md

-#mpsp-api
+# mpsp-api

 API scrapper to get data from more than 10 governments websites.

-We hope you will. because it looks better than the legacy systems they have.
+We hope that MPSP use this, because it looks better than the legacy systems they have.

 ## Running
 mpsp-api is a scrapper maded with kotlin, using kTor framework and Selenium.